eslint/eslint/docs/command-line-interface/README.md

 ### `--rule`

 This option specifies rules to be used.
 They will be merged into any previously defined rules.
 To start fresh, simply combine with the `--reset` flag.
 To define multiple rules, separate them using commas, or use the flag multiple times.
 The [levn](https://github.com/gkz/levn#levn--) format is used for specifying the rules.
+If the rule is defined within a plugin you have to prefix the rule ID with the plugin name and a `/`.

 Example:

     eslint --rule 'quotes: [2, double]'
     eslint --rule 'guard-for-in: 2' --rule 'brace-style: [2, 1tbs]'
+    eslint --rule 'jquery/dollar-sign: 2'

 ### `--ignore-path`